Ivermectin Description 2022

-March 7, 2022 - Science Direct published the results of an analysis of the difference in mortality of patients treated with ivermectin vs patients treated with remdesivir with COVID-19 in the United States using TriNetX Research network, a federated EMR network of over 44 healthcare organizations and 68 million U.S. patients.
+March 7, 2022 - Science Direct published the results of an analysis of the difference in mortality of patients treated with Ivermectin vs. patients treated with remdesivir with COVID-19 in the United States using TriNetX Research network, a federated EMR network of over 44 healthcare organizations and 68 million U.S. patients.
 The conclusion showed Ivermectin use was associated with decreased mortality in patients with COVID-19 compared to remdesivir.
-To our knowledge, this is the largest association study of patients with COVID-19, mortality, and ivermectin.
+To our knowledge, this is the most extensive association study of patients with COVID-19, mortality, and Ivermectin.

-January 31, 2022 - India Today reported Japan's Kowa Co Ltd. says ivermectin is effective against Omicron in phase III trial.
+January 31, 2022 - India Today reported Japan's Kowa Co Ltd. says Ivermectin is effective against Omicron in the phase III trial.
 The study named Corvette-01 is a Phase 2 study with 240 participants.

-January 26, 2022 - Reuters Fact Check published an update on home COVID-19 care kits delivered by the Mexican government that contains ivermectin.
-In 2021 ivermectin was distributed by the Mexican Institute of Social Security (IMSS), the kits included ivermectin, aspirin, paracetamol, azithromycin as well as face-masks and an oximeter.
-However, starting January 4, 2022, the IMSS has stopped including ivermectin in the home care kits.
+January 26, 2022 - Reuters Fact Check published an update on home COVID-19 care kits delivered by the Mexican government that contains Ivermectin.
+In 2021 ivermectin was distributed by the Mexican Institute of Social Security (IMSS), the kits included Ivermectin, aspirin, paracetamol, and azithromycin, as well as face masks and an oximeter.
+However, starting January 4, 2022, the IMSS has stopped including Ivermectin in the home care kits.

 January 19, 2022 - New Hampshire lawmakers are trying to allow pharmacists to dispense Ivermecting by means of standing orders.

-January 15, 2022 - Results from an observational study of 223,128 people published results reflecting regular use of ivermectin as a prophylactic agent was associated with significantly reduced COVID-19 infection, hospitalization, and mortality rates.
+January 15, 2022 - Results from an observational study of 223,128 people published results reflecting regular use of Ivermectin as a prophylactic agent were associated with significantly reduced COVID-19 infection, hospitalization, and mortality rates.
 The details of this study can be found here.